sawall/whatisyourexcuse/README.md

 unfortunately Facebook and Twitter don't play nicely with anchors.
 Not wanting to abuse query strings led us to the current multipage solution.

 See the example CSV file, `content.csv` to understand the expected format.
+It's a vanilla csv download from Google Sheets.

 ## Build process